Organic weed management

 Weeds are often considered the organic grower’s biggest challenge as they compete with crops for nutrients, light and water.
 But not all weeds are bad.
 Some attract pollinators and others can improve the soil.
 And most can be composted, which will add nutrients to your soil.

 Before you reach for the toxic weed killers, read on for information on:

 - How to manage weeds on patios, paths and other hard surfaces.

 - How to clear larger areas, such as an overgrown allotment or veg patch.

-- Detailed information and advice on over 100 individual weeds, including how to identify, how to manage and beneficial uses.
+- 100 individual weeds: how to identify, and how to manage.

-- Five reasons why toxic weed killer should be avoided.
+- Five reasons why NOT to use toxic weed killer.